PJXIO-Dev/cv-ANPR-system/README.md

     ...  # consume PipelineResult objects
 ```

+### Per-vehicle tracking and history

+Each processed frame runs through a lightweight IoU tracker so that every vehicle keeps its own highest-confidence plate text:

+- **Detect everything:** detections from YOLO are kept per vehicle—no frame-wide suppression of confident boxes.
+- **Keep the best read:** every track stores the highest-confidence OCR text it has ever seen.
+Later, lower-confidence reads will not overwrite earlier, cleaner values.
+- **Follow the vehicle:** tracks persist while a vehicle remains in view (configurable) so the same ID follows it across frames.
+- **Avoid duplicates:** the tracker requires spatial overlap before matching, preventing different vehicles from clobbering each other's plate strings even when OCR outputs identical text.

+Tune the tracker thresholds in `configs/default.yaml` if your scene demands longer persistence or stricter association (see the configuration table below).

 ## Support Utilities (`scripts/`)

 Two optional helper scripts live in the `scripts/` directory to support deployment and optimization workflows.
 They are not required for day-to-day inference but make it easier to profile and accelerate the detector when needed.